 After almost 800 words I think it’s time we address the elephant in the room – Beasts of no Nation.

 Cary Fukunaga’s Beasts of No Nation picked up 15 nominations in categories ranging from Best picture to best cinematography.
 I could see this ass-kissery a mile away.
 Despite my gripes, I am by no means saying Beasts of no Nation isn’t a solid film but we once again find ourselves bending over backwards to leech onto something completely detached from Ghanaian and African cinema.
-Beasts of no Nation is an inspired by an African story but it is very much an American film with American creative minds and production modules.
+Beasts of No Nation is an inspired by an African story but it is very much an American film with American creative minds and production modules.
 No Ghanaian film could have unearthed Abraham Attah.
-No Ghanaian film could have presented him with role like Agu’s.
+No Ghanaian film could have presented him with a role like Agu’s.
 No Ghanaian film would pay to adapt the source novel.
 Yet we have Beast of No Nation competing for best picture and Cary Fukunaga vying for the best director – at the expense of Juliet Asante I might add.
 Farce.

 I ask again, how seriously should we be taking the GMA?

 As I write this, this anomaly has been called out by a few including Prince David Osei, Eddie Nartey and Yvonne Nelson.
-There is a lot of chatter about how Ghanaian productions cannot compete with western productions and I call BS on all that but that’s discussion for another day.
+There is a lot of chatter about how Ghanaian productions cannot compete with western productions and I call BS on all that but that’s a discussion for another day.
 Fact is we should be looking to reward Ghanaian films made by Ghanaians.

 If we feel the need to step out, there is a whole African continent to look upon but God forbid we exhibit a little Pan Africanism.
-October 1 sees no love here despite the existence of a categories inclined to the African continent.
+October 1 sees no love here despite the existence of a category inclined to the African continent.
 October 1 is one of my films of the year – made in Africa by and African with a true Pan African spirit provoking empathy and thought for our continent but nah – let’s jump on the fanfare bandwagon and dish out nominations to the American production because it stars Ghanaians.
 This cut me deep.

 How seriously should we take the GMAs I ask again?
 This time I will give a definite answer – as seriously as a baby’s first stumble I reckon.

 This awards ceremony isn’t structured to develop the Ghanaian cinema culture.
 It’s just another get-together for the celebs I reckon.
 The money spent here could go into a film festival like I said earlier but we may actually have to watch the films considered for awards.
-That is the one honor Ghanaian films need but nah – God forbid that.
+That is the one honour Ghanaian films need but nah – God forbid that.